Maldela/fancontrol-gui/README.md

 To compile the additional KCM set the cmake option -DBUILD_KCM=on.
 The KCM is only build, if the -DNO_SYSTEMD option is unset or set to false.

+To compile the additional KDE Plasma plasmoid set the cmake option -DBUILD_PLASMOID=on.

 # Build requirements
 * Qt5: Base/Core, Widgets, Gui, QML
 * KF5: I18n, Auth, Config, Package, Declarative, CoreAddons, DBusAddons, KCMUtils, Extra-Cmake-Modules, Notifications